'Cooking for Community' expands to midcoast Maine

 "A lot of my colleagues, their dreams are dying, they are not going to make it.
 I feel lucky to have this opportunity," Altiero, who owns Cafe Miranda, said.

 The nonprofit started in the early days of the pandemic.
 It has grown to more than a dozen participating restaurants in four areas of the state.
-Hannaford supermarkets donated nearly 60-thousand dollars to help expand the program to midcoast Maine.
+Hannaford Supermarkets donated nearly $70,000 to help expand the program to midcoast Maine.

-Ellie Linen Low, a founding member of Cooking for Community, says the nonprofit can scale back as the summer tourist season is expected to bring a big boost to the restaurant industry.
+Ellie Linen Low, a founding member of Cooking for Community, said the nonprofit can scale back as the summer tourist season is expected to bring a big boost to the restaurant industry.

 "Either slow down and raise money to support restaurants in the fall and winter, we still don't known what the pandemic is going to do," she said.